Regional Kindergarten Teacher Education in the

 Teaching placements in the student's country of residence.

 In addition, the Abiding Heart Education includes a specifically designed transformative experiential primary curriculum for the Himalayan region.
-We integrated the principles of Waldorf Education with Tibetan Buddhism that is embedded in Himalayan Buddhism, and local culture and languages.
-Through this, we aim to contribute to and broaden both governments and private sectors primary education curriculum.
+We integrated the principles of Waldorf Education with the region's rich spiritual heritage that is embedded in Buddhism, the close relationship with the Vedic traditions, and local culture and languages.
+Through this, we aim to contribute to and broaden both governments and private sectors, secular and religious early childhood education curriculum.

 The full-time training is a 2-year course and consists of a total of four semesters.
-The trainees will have 2 semesters each year:
+Each semester has:

 1-4 weeks teaching practice at a school